 Only Pick Safe Pairs

-Don’t try to keep two males together, it’s not worth the risk.
+Don’t try to keep two males together; it’s not worth the risk.
 Stick to groups that make sense.
 Keep no more than one male per enclosure.
-Females can be kept together, but ensure there’s adequate space to avoid fighting.
+Females can be kept together, but ensure that there’s adequate space to avoid fighting.
 One male can be kept with several females, but if it’s kept with just one, make sure she gets cooldown time separate from him after giving birth.

 Pick Lizards of a Similar Size

-The last thing you want to do is accidentally feed a smaller crested gecko to a larger one by trying to keep them together.
+The last thing that you want to do is accidentally feed a smaller crested gecko to a larger one by trying to keep them together.
 Avoid this by only putting lizards in the same habitat if they’re about the same size.
-Even if it doesn’t eat the smaller lizard, a larger male might try to breed with a female that’s not ready yet, causing serious damage in the process.
+Even if he doesn’t eat the smaller lizard, a larger male might try to breed with a female that’s not ready yet, causing serious damage in the process.